-The Graduate Research School is led by the Dean of Graduate Studies and comprises of academic and professional staff, whose roles are to support HDR candidates and ensure compliance with government requirements for HDR programs.
+The Graduate Research School (GRS) is led by the Dean, Graduate Research (DGR).
+It is comprised of academic and professional staff, whose roles are to support HDR candidates and ensure compliance with government requirements for HDR programs.

-HDR candidates are supported centrally by the Federation University Graduate Research School (GRS).
-In particular, the staff of the Graduate Research School provide:
+HDR candidates are supported centrally by the Federation University GRS.
+In particular, the staff of the GRS provide: